On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: End of Proof of Theorem

-Indeed, for every $i>1$ such that $A/\fm_i$ is finite, there is only one point of $S_x'$ lying over $\fm_i$.
-On the other hand, if a point of $S_x'$ lies over $\fm_i$ such that $A/\fm_i$ is infinite, then the degree of this point over $x$ is infinite as well.
+Next, for every $i>1$ such that $A/\fm_i$ is finite, there is only one point of $\cS_x'$ lying over $y_i$.
+On the other hand, if a point of $\cS_x'$ lies over $y_i$ such that $A/\fm_i$ is infinite, then the degree of this point over $x$ is infinite as well (because we assumed that $k(x)$ is finite).
+Thus we have

-It is now easy to check that $S'$ and $\Delta'$ satisfy our condition for $N$ large enough. \end{proof}
+It follows that $\Delta'(x)$ is the unique $k(x)$-rational point of the fiber $\cS'_x$ and that condition~\eqref{eq:cond} is satisfied for $N$ large enough. \end{proof}